 Ashwagandha for Immune Support: The Immunostat Principle

-Ashwagandha powder on an outdoor verandah in morning light — supporting immune function
+Ashwagandha powder on an outdoor verandah in morning light — traditionally used to support general wellbeing

 By Peter Orpen — Co-Owner, Teelixir